adamsoliev/bearblog/database_storage/blogpost.md

 Shopping on an e-commerce site is a good example of a balanced read-write OLTP workload.
 This activity involves a mix of reading data (browsing specific products) and writing data (placing an order).
 In contrast, application logging and analytics use cases are much more write-heavy, requiring significantly higher write throughput.
 Taking this idea to an extreme, consider the massive, high-speed data ingestion from edge devices or IoT sensors, which demands extremely high write throughput.

-While all of these are OLTP use cases, their vastly different write requirements are best served by different storage engines.
-Based on these needs, one way to classify OLTP storage engines is:
+While all of these are OLTP use cases, their vastly different write requirements are best served by different storage engine designs.
+For example:

 - **B+tree-based**: ideal for balanced read-write workloads.
 - **LSM (Log-Structured Merge) tree-based**: optimized for write-heavy workloads.